cbia4/InsightDataEngineering/README.md

 ## Consulting Project

 ### Overview
-PlayScale is a plug and play tool to easily replay offline data sets and test/implement stream processing topologies using Apache Kafka and Kafka Streams.
+PlayScale is a plug and play tool to easily replay offline data sets and test/implement stream processing topologies.
 The main goal for this project was to develop an ingestion and processing framework with Apache Kafka and Kafka Streams that scales and processes historical data quickly.
 Specifically, allowing fast replay of historical data makes it easy to optimize and enhance downstream application components.
 This is a common trend with high-growth companies that want to iterate quickly and get enhancements into production without delay.
 In the short term, PlayScale will be used offline for testing purposes.
 In the long term it will be used as the foundation to replace an online processing system.

 ### Dependencies ###
     Java 8 is required